Neosoulink/nest-journey/src/fundamentals/module-reference/README.md

 ## Resolve scoped providers

-In case of scoped provider, the `ModuleRef` provider the `resolve` method that return a unique instance of the provider
+In the case of a scoped provider, the `ModuleRef` provider is the `resolve` method that returns a unique instance of the provider

 See the [integration](./module-reference.service.ts#L17)